kh40sx/infoset/CONTRIBUTING.md

 # How To Contribute

 Below is the workflow for having your contribution accepted into the `infoset` repository.

 1. Create an Issue or comment on an existing issue to discuss the feature
 2. If the feature is approved, assign the issue to yourself
 3. Fork the project
 4. Clone the fork to your local machine
+5. Run `make setup` to install dependencies to virtualenv (information about virtualenv found further below in this doc)
-5. Add the original project as a remote (git remote add upstream https://github.com/UWICompSociety/infoset, check with: git remote -v)
+6. Add the original project as a remote (git remote add upstream https://github.com/UWICompSociety/infoset, check with: git remote -v)
-6. Create a topic branch for your change (git checkout -b <<branchName>>)
+7. Create a topic branch for your change (git checkout -b <<branchName>>)
-7. you may create additional brances if modifying multiple parts of the code
+8. you may create additional brances if modifying multiple parts of the code
-8. Write code and Commit your changes locally.
+9. Write code and Commit your changes locally.
 Exampe proper git commit message below:
-   -
    "
    Make the example in CONTRIBUTING imperative and concrete ...